 If you’re a woman who has been through a miscarriage, remember that your feelings are normal.
 Remember also that some women are hit harder than others.
 Allow yourself to experience the grieving process in your own way and at your own pace.
 It's common to feel fine one day and terrible the next.

 Sharing and comparing experiences with other women who have been through the same thing is often reassuring.
+You may be surprised to find out how many women have experienced miscarriage.
 Joining a support group may help.
 If your feelings start to interfere with your ability to get along in daily life, or if your sadness doesn’t lessen after a couple of months, talk with your health care provider.
 You might benefit from a referral to a mental health counselor or therapist.

 Coping as a couple